Wiener Werkstätte: Style

-Josef Hoffman wrote in a 1928 retrospective on the 25th anniversary of the Workshop that:
+Josef Hoffmann wrote in a 1928 retrospective on the 25th anniversary of the Workshop that:

 "The Wiener Werkstatte... is an undertaking that furthers and nurtures all artistic and qualitative endeavors in the field of modern craftsmanship."

 The use of structured ornamentation was popularized by Josef Hoffmann and Koloman Moser.
 Josef Hoffman asserted in 1928 that:

 "Our main achievement has been to give practical and appropriate forms to all objects and then to make these unique and valuable through pleasing proportions and harmonious shapes.
 The materials, the tools, and sometimes the machine are our only means of expression.
 We do not dictate to an artist, but seek only to encourage him to follow his own intuition and develop his creative power."

 Production

 Most of the objects produced in the Wiener Werkstatte were stamped with a number of different marks: the trademark of the Wiener Werkstatte, the monogram of the designer and that of the craftsman, who created it.
 The Wiener Werkstatte had about 100 employees in 1905, of whom 37 were masters of their trade.

 The seat of the venture was in Neustiftgasse 32–34, where a new building was adapted to their requirements.
 Eventually the project exhausted Wärndorfer's fortune.
 The circle of customers of the Wiener Werkstatte and Josef Hoffmann mainly consisted of artists and Jewish upper middle class supporters of the Austro-Hungarian Empire.
 Several branches of the workshop were opened in Karlsbad 1909, Marienbad, Zürich 1916–1917, New York 1922, Berlin 1929.

 In architectural commissions such as the Sanatorium Purkersdorf and the Stoclet Palace in Brussels, the Wiener Werkstätte was able to realize its ideal of the Gesamtkunstwerk (total artwork), a coordinated environment in which everything down to the last detail was consciously designed as an integral part of the whole project.